Norberto's Deadline: Director

 Daniel Hendler was born in Montevideo, Uruguay and is an actor, writer and director.
-He has acted in numerous Argentine productions, most notably in the films of Daniel Burman, including Waiting for the Messiah (2000), Every Stewardess Goes to Heaven (2002), Lost Embrace (2004) and Family Law (film) (2006).
+He has acted in numerous Argentine productions, most notably in the films of Daniel Burman, including Waiting for the Messiah (2000), Every Stewardess Goes to Heaven (2002), Lost Embrace (2004) and Family Law (2006).
 He also made the short films Perro Perdiddo (co-director, 2002) and Cuarto de Hora (2004).
 Norberto's Deadline (2010) is his feature writing and directing debut.

 Accolades

 The European premiere was in the Locarno International Film Festival, in the section Cineasti del Presente.

 The movie won the award Televisión Española, in the section Cine en Construcción.
 It also participated in the 58th Edition 2010 of the San Sebastián International Film Festival, in the section Horizontes Latinos.
 San Sebastian (Donostia in Euskera) is traditionally one of the biggest events on the Latin American movie calendar.
 In addition to the titles screened in the Official Selection and Zabaltegi-New Directors, it brings a specific selection of films from Latin America, unreleased in Spain, and competing for the Horizontes Award, that carries a cash prize of 35.000 euros.

-The North American premiere was in the Toronto International Film Festival in the Discovey programme, this programme spotlights the most exciting work from new and emerging directors from around the world.
+The North American premiere was in the Toronto International Film Festival in the Discovery programme, this programme spotlights the most exciting work from new and emerging directors from around the world.